wyatt-herkamp/too-many-shortcuts/README.md

 This mod completely overwrites the KeyBinding Screen and a lot of the control system.
 If you have a mod that also modifies those systems.
 It is not guaranteed to work.

-Please Report them in the following issue tracker: [Broken Mod List](https://github.com/wyatt-herkamp/too-many-shortcuts/issues/35)
+Please report them in the following issue tracker: [Broken Mod List](https://github.com/wyatt-herkamp/too-many-shortcuts/issues/35)

 ## Custom Clients
 Custom Clients such as Lunar Client and LabyMod do not work with this mod.

 I can not guarantee that this mod will work with any custom client.
-Specifically ones that are closed source.
+Specifically, ones that are closed source.
 As I am not able to test and debug the issues.
-And I refuse to support closed source clients.
+And I refuse to support closed-source clients.

-## Extra Keybindings
-- `Toggle Player Model Part`: Toggles the visibility of a player model part.
-- `Toggle Auto Jump`: Toggles the auto jump feature.
-- `Scroll Hotbar`: Scrolls the hotbar left or right.

 ## API Usage